Pável Matos-Maraví, Ph.D.

 There are always interesting projects that can be carried out by motivated students.
 Please, do not hesitate to get in touch if you are looking for a research training in molecular biology (both lab and/or analytical methods) or a Bachelor/Master project.

-Currently, I working on my PhD projects at the Institute of Entomology, Czech Academy of Sciences, and at the University of South Bohemia (Ant Research Group), and my main adviser is Milan Janda.
-The aim of my doctorate studies is to understand the origin and maintenance of ant diversity in the Indo-Pacific.
-I use molecular methods, such as microsatellites, Sanger and Next Generation sequencing along with ecological and biogeographical data to study the evolution of ant communities at genus, species and population levels.
-The biological material is unique as it is sampled from several remote localities in New Guinea, while key specimens across the tropical South Pacific are being regularly sent to us by international collaborators.
+On my PhD projects at the Institute of Entomology, Czech Academy of Sciences, and at the University of South Bohemia (Ant Research Group), I studied the diversification and biogeography of Indo-Pacific ants, under supervision of Milan Janda.
+I used molecular methods, such as microsatellites, Sanger and Next Generation sequencing along with ecological and biogeographical data to study the evolution of ant communities at genus, species and population levels.

 Ecological and Evolutionary Genetics